 ✅ completed 356+ free health checks -camps in emphasizes areas.

-✅ More than 10,000 people benefited from medical help.
+✅ More than 10,000 people benefited through NGO medical help India

 ✅ participated with hospitals, clinics and health professionals to expand the search.